-The Charperson will need to maintain the Authority's close working relationships with the Australian Government Department of the Environment and Energy, Queensland Government, Traditional Owners, industry, scientists and the wider community to manage the Marine Park and sustain public confidence in the management and protection of the Reef.
-In particular, priority should be given to nurturing the strong partnerships between the Authority and Traditional Owners of the Great Barrier Reef, with respect to Transitional Owners as rights holders and their continuing connection to their land and sea county.
+The Chairperson will need to maintain the Authority's close working relationships with the Australian Government Department of the Environment and Energy, Queensland Government, Traditional Owners, industry, scientists and the wider community to manage the Marine Park and sustain public confidence in the management and protection of the Reef.
+In particular, priority should be given to nurturing the strong partnerships between the Authority and Traditional Owners of the Great Barrier Reef, with respect to Traditional Owners as rights holders and their continuing connection to their land and sea country.

-When reviewing the Authority's committee structures and stakeholder engagement arrangements, the Board is expected to be miniful or established arrangements and leverage these where possible to avoid additional burden on stakehold
+When reviewing the Authority's committee structures and stakeholder engagement arrangements, the Board is expected to be mindful of established arrangements and leverage these where possible to avoid additional burden on stakeholders.

-The Chairperson will need to work it and hrough the CEO to protect and manage the Reef.
-The CEO is responsible for providing strong leadership and operational management of the Authority's human and financial resources in implement the Board's strategy and directions.
+The Chairperson will need to work with and through the CEO to protect and manage the Reef.
+The CEO is responsible for providing strong leadership and operational management of the Authority's human and financial resources to implement the Board's strategy and directions.
 The Chairperson is expected to acknowledge the CEO's accountability for operational performance of the agency and support the CEO's authority to make operational decisions.
-The Board may issue directions about the performance of the CEO's responsibilities and delegate powers or functions to the CEO, but may not issue directions in relation to the CEO's power or functions as 'accountable authority' for the purposes of the Public Governance, Performance and ccountability Act 2013 (PGPA Act) and as the 'agency head' for the purposes of the Public Service Ad 1999.
+The Board may issue directions about the performance of the CEO's responsibilities and delegate powers or functions to the CEO, but may not issue directions in relation to the CEO's powers or functions as 'accountable authority' for the purposes of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and as the 'agency head' for the purposes of the Public Service Act 1999.